surniaulula/wpsso/readme.txt

 	* Added the Schema StrikethroughPrice price type in price specification markup.
 	* Removed the Schema SalePrice and ListPrice price types in price specification markup (no longer supported by Google).
 	* Removed the "Default Product Price Type" option from the SSO &gt; Advanced Settings page.
-	* Updated the following add-ons for filter name changes:
+	* Updated the add-ons for filter name changes:
 		* WPSSO Schema Breadcrumbs Markup
 		* WPSSO Ratings and Reviews
 * **Bugfixes**